1. Home

 20%

-• Ratio of employees taking childcare leave (Regardless of gender)
+• Rate of employees taking childcare leave (regardless of gender):

 100%